Understanding Denys-Drash Syndrome: Key Insights

 Genetic testing plays a pivotal role in diagnosing DDS.
 Identifying mutations in the WT1 gene confirms the diagnosis and can help differentiate DDS from other disorders with similar presentations.

-Treatment Options for Denys-Drash Syndrome
+What are the Treatment Options for Denys-Drash Syndrome?

 The management of Denys-Drash Syndrome is multifaceted, requiring a tailored approach based on the individual's symptoms and disease progression.